 I was in between jobs and Mr. Frank (Reynolds), my instructor, and Mr. Johnny helped me get into this class.
 “They are really here for us, the students, and that means a lot,” said Reed.
 “I appreciate their help.”

-FABTECH brings a wealth of innovation and technology solutions to Chicago, IL November 9-12, 2015… More than 40,000 attendees and over 1,500 exhibiting companies are expected to gather once again celebrating metal manufacturing at its best.
+FABTECH brings a wealth of innovation and technology solutions to Chicago, IL November 9-12, 2015… More than 40,000 attendees and over 1,500 exhibiting companies are expected to gather once again to celebrate metal manufacturing at its best.
 The event also provides learning opportunities beyond the show floor with over 100 educational sessions and expert-led presentations covering the latest trends and technology in the metal forming, fabricating, welding and finishing industries.â

 Welding Gone Wrong